mchjohnson13/kickstarter-analysis/Challenge/Written_Report.md

     - Comparing the outcomes on different platforms could show if there is a better platform to launch on.
     - Pulling the launch date from all of the platforms would give an even better idea if there is a trend in successful outcomes.
 If different platforms have different successful months, the required launch date could determine what platform to use.
   * Information on how each of the campaigns were marketed would give an idea of where to focus efforts.
   * The outcome vs. goal does not take into account the different currency rates.
+  * There is no information on fees and how much this will effect the total funds raised.

 - What are some other possible tables and/or graphs that we could create?
-  * Outcomes based on the length of the campaign
+  * Plotting outcomes based on the length of the campaign would give an idea if there is a more ideal duration of a campaign.
-  * Analyze the campaigns that used "spotlight"
+  * With a quick glance at the outcomes against the "spotlight" column, it looks like campaigns that used the "spotlight" function generally had successful outcomes.
+It might be worth it to analyze the campaigns that used this "spotlight".